IBM/db2developerextension-about/docs/troubleshooting/installation-and-instance-troubleshooting.md

 This topic provides solutions for common issues that you might encounter during Db2 instance creation and management.

-## Installation failures
+## Db2 Instance creation failures

-If you encounter issues during the Db2 instance installation (for example, errors related to Docker, Colima, or Homebrew), you can restart the extension to recover from the failed installation.
+If you encounter issues during the Db2 instance creation (for example, errors related to Docker, Colima, or Homebrew), you can restart the extension to recover from the failed installation.

 ### Workaround